The Story Behind IndiNature: Rethinking the Future of Building Materials

 IndiTherm® is a flexible, breathable insulation batt made from natural hemp.
 It offers:

-Excellent Thermal Performance: IndiTherm delivers low thermal conductivity (0.039 W/m·K), helping to keep buildings warm in winter and cool in summer, improving energy efficiency.
+- Excellent Thermal Performance: IndiTherm delivers low thermal conductivity (0.039 W/m·K), helping to keep buildings warm in winter and uniquely cool in summer, improving energy efficiency.

-Natural and Sustainable: Made from UK-grown hemp, IndiTherm is renewable, carbon-negative, and recyclable or compostable at end of life — making it a planet-friendly insulation choice.
+- Natural and Sustainable: Made from UK-grown hemp, IndiTherm is renewable, carbon negative, and recyclable or reprocessable at end of life—making it a planet-friendly insulation choice.

-Breathable and Moisture-Regulating: Its vapour-permeable structure buffers humidity, helping to reduce condensation and support healthier indoor air quality.
+- Vapour breathable and Moisture-Regulating: Its vapour-permeable structure buffers humidity, helping to reduce condensations, support healthier indoor air quality and add longevity to buildings by keeping structures dry

-Acoustic Insulation: IndiTherm also provides effective sound absorption, enhancing comfort by reducing noise transfer within buildings.
+- Acoustic Insulation: IndiTherm also provides effective sound absorption and transmission resistance, enhancing comfort by reducing noise transfer within buildings.

-Safe and Easy to Handle: IndiTherm contains no harmful irritants or synthetic fibres, making it safe to touch and install without special protective gear.
+- Safe and Easy to Handle: IndiTherm contains no harmful irritants, making it pleasant and safe to touch and install without special protective gear.

 Explore More